 For more information, see our Pi Sigma Alpha page.

-This association is open to all students in the University, but it is of special interest to political science majors.
+This organization is open to all students in the University, but it is of special interest to political science majors.
 It seeks to provide opportunities to increase their knowledge and understanding of international events.
-The Association organizes a variety of special activities, such as lectures, debates, and discussions, as well as International Week and an annual forum on International Careers.
-Members also participate in regional and national student conferences in international affairs and Model United Nations at Harvard and in New York.
-For more information, see Stephen Dyson.
+Members participate in Model United Nations at Harvard and in New York.
+For more information, see the Travel Model UN Website.

 University of Connecticut Model United Nations

 UConn Model United Nations (UCMUN) is a tier two student organization.
 They host an annual conference during the fall semester and invite high school students represent a country in a simulated United Nations committee.
 The organization was founded in 1999 and seeks to expand and improve upon its conference every year.
 UCMUN offers a wide variety of positions to interested students including Assistant Directing, Directing of committees, Topic Specialists, Executive positions and Secretary and Director General positions.
-All positions in UCMUN allow students to earn 3000 level Political Science Credits, all majors are welcome.
 UConn Model United Nations seeks to foster international awareness through the process of simulation.
 Model UN’s advisor is Professor Stephen Dyson.